aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/number-settings/specify-custom-number-decimal-and-group-separators-for-workbook/_index.md

 ## **Specifying Custom Separators using Aspose.Cells**

-The following sample code illustrates how to specify the Custom Separators using Aspose.Cells API.
-It specifies the Custom Number Decimal and Group Separators as dot and space respectively.
+The following sample code illustrates how to specify the custom separators using the Aspose.Cells API.
+It sets the custom number decimal and group separators to a dot and a space, respectively.

-### C++ code to specify custom Number Decimal and Group Separators
+### C++ code to specify custom number decimal and group separators

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-SpecifyCustomNumberDecimalAndGroupSeparatorsForWorkbook.go" >}}